 The Three Keys to Using a Low-Rate Credit Card to Your Advantage:

 If your card issuer uses the average daily balance method to calculate interest (most do), make your payments before the due date to reduce the interest bite.
 According to Nancy Castleman, cofounder of GoodAdvicePress.com, lenders are required to credit your payments when they are received, so the earlier you pay your credit card bills, the lower the average daily balance will be.
 The less you owe, the more you’ll save in interest.
 Bottom line: To save the most, pay as early as you can-and as often as you can, for that matter.

 2. Avoid the dreaded default rate.

-With any card, particularly a low-rate card, make sure you always do the following:
+With any card, particularly low interest credit cards, make sure you always do the following: